sid-0309/Synergy/README.md

   - Create remotes.
   - Support for miscellaneous rclone commands.
   - Support for encrypted rclone config and more security oriented features.

+# The app is still in beta.
+Many features are incomplete.